Differentially Private LQ Control: Review of Differential Privacy

-This work considers the so-called ``input perturbation'' approach to differential privacy.
-This means that each agent will directly add noise to its own outputs before sharing them, and this has the advantage of masking sensitive data before it is shared.
-Privacy guarantees are likewise provided on an individual basis, and the input perturbation approach will be used below to protect individual agent's state trajectories.
-Formally, each agent's state trajectory will be made approximately indistinguishable from other nearby state trajectories which that agent individually could have produced; the notions of ``nearby'' and ``approximately indistinguishable'' are formalized below in Subsections~\ref{subsec:DP for Static Databases} and~\ref{subsec:DP for Dynamic Systems}.
+We use the ``input perturbation'' approach to differential privacy, which means that agents add noise directly to their outputs before sharing them.
+Thus, agents do not ever share sensitive data.
+Privacy guarantees are likewise provided on an individual basis.
+Formally, each agent's state trajectory will be made approximately indistinguishable from other nearby state trajectories which that agent individually could have produced.